BBQ Boot Camp

 BBQ Boot Camp instructors introduce participants to grilling methods, including smoking and cooking with gas and charcoal.
 Instructors will describe the merits of various meat cuts and explain how cooking temperatures, humidity and the composition of the meat from different animal species can affect the barbecuing process.
 Participants also will learn about nutrition, food safety and techniques such as using rubs, marinades and seasonings.

-"The program highlights many different aspects of agriculture from meat cookery to the importance that producers place on meeting high product quality standards," says David Newman, NDSU Extension swine specialist and one of the BBQ Boot Camp organizers.
+"The program highlights many different aspects of agriculture from meat cookery to the importance that producers place on meeting high product quality standards," said David Newman, former NDSU Extension swine specialist and one of the BBQ Boot Camp organizers.

 The camps wrap up with a full meal, including traditional barbecue side dishes.
 Participants will be able to fill their plates with a large variety of barbecued meat.